ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 + External function

-    > This access type is for outside parties that would need access to your iMS Systems, such as for Compliance Bodies that want to audit your Organisation.
+    > This access type is effectively for outside parties that would need access to your iMS Systems, such as for Compliance Bodies that want to audit your Organisation.

 After selecting the `Access type`, you will then need to select the `Access policy`.
 This dropdown consists of `iMS Business function`, `iMS Compliance body` as well as any other access policies you may have created yourself within the `Access Policies` section of `Our iMS`.